 Gain Media

 Having identified the basic structure and the optimal placement of the gain media for a DFB laser, we now briefly consider the nature of the gain media particular to fabricating polymer multilayer DFB lasers.
-The earliest organic laser gain media, first developed shortly after the laser’s invention, were fluorescent dyes,, first used in liquid solutions, mostly with toxic solvents, and the commensurate problem with hazardous waste.
-It was not long, however, that these dyes were first adapted for use in a solid polymer matrix,,, typically poly-(methylmethacrylate) (PMMA).
+The earliest organic laser gain media, first developed shortly after the laser’s invention, were fluorescent dyes,, first used in liquid solutions, mostly with toxic solvents, and with the commensurate hazardous waste problem.
+It was not long, however, that these dyes were first adapted for use in a solid polymer matrix,,, commonly poly-(methylmethacrylate) (PMMA).
 Not surprisingly, most multilayer DFB lasers have also taken advantage of the wide range of fluorescent dye molecules that are amenable to being dissolved into or chemically attached to the polymer host or dispersed with nanoparticle composites.
 These dyes are typically -conjugated molecules with high quantum fluorescent yields, with some of the most common representative examples being the xanthenes (rhodamine [See Fig. 6] and fluorescein dyes), pyrromethenes, coumarins, and, more recently, organic photovoltaic (OPV) chromophores and semiconducting polymers, with optimal ranges for lasing from the blue to the near infrared.7,,,,,,